Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

 **Expected result**

-The report should be generated, the whole process may take a few minutes.
+The whole process may take a few minutes.
+1. The report should be generated
+1. The report should be sent to the cloud.
+1. In the summary should be displayed information that all calls exited without errors

 Example summary output: